 Wrinkle Reduction from the Wrist, Knuckle Joints and Top of the Hand by Skin Excision

-Wrinkle reduction from the wrist, top of the hand and knuckles is one of the “secrets” of cosmetic plastic surgery.
+Wrinkle reduction from the wrist, top of the hand and knuckles is one of the “secrets” of cosmetic plastic hand surgery.
 It is a little known procedure and possibility mainly because most plastic surgeons are not familiar or comfortable with it.
-As a board certified plastic surgeon, hand surgeon and microsurgeon I take great joy performing aesthetic hand surgery.
+As a board-certified plastic surgeon, hand surgeon and microsurgeon I take great joy performing aesthetic hand surgery at Los Angeles Plastic Surgery.

 Wrinkle reduction from the wrist, dorsum of the hand and knuckles is something I usually do in combination with other rejuvenation procedures of the hand.
 These other procedures include but are not limited to chemical peels of the hand, radiesse injections to the hand, fat transfer to the hand, and dorsal vein removal from the hand.